Michael Allen, J.D.

 Michael's practice focuses on litigation under the Fair Housing Act (FHA) and Americans with Disabilities Act (ADA).
 He has been lead counsel in federal litigation and HUD administrative complaints concerning the obligation of state and municipalities to “affirmatively further fair housing.”
 Notable cases involve Westchester County (New York), the State of Texas, the State of New Jersey and Sussex County (Delaware).
 Mr. Allen joined Relman Colfax in June 2006, after 11 years at the Bazelon Center for Mental Health Law and a decade at Legal Services of Northern Virginia.

 In addition to his focus on housing rights, Michael spearheaded the Bazelon Center\'s efforts to oppose involuntary outpatient commitment (IOC).
 He has worked closely with NARPA and with state-based civil rights advocates to turn aside legislative efforts to expand IOC, and to promote alternative approaches.
 He spoke widely on the topic, and appeared on national television and radio.
 His writing on IOC issues has appeared in The Washington Post, the St. Louis Post Dispatch and Psychiatric Services.
-He is a 1979 graduate of Georgetown University, and received his law degree in 1985 from the University of Virginia.
+He is a graduate of Georgetown University and the University of Virginia School of Law.
 He is admitted to practice in the District of Columbia and Virginia.

-Michael Allen has developed and litigated a number of innovative cases, including:
+Michael has developed and litigated many innovative cases, including:

 His writing includes: